gojira69/QuantaSift/README.md

 # PreRequisites
 Read Assumptions.md

+# How To Use
+Pull the Repo to your local machine.
+Run the python script "Playlist" in the Scripts folder to use the playlist feature of the website.
+Open the Home page on your default browser which is in the "Main Pages" folder.

 # Contributors
 This project was made by me and Ishan Gupta.
 You can find more about us from the "About Us" page of the website.